kbroman/preCCProbPaper/Perl/ReadMe.txt

 I create a bunch of plain text files with basic results.
-These get parsed into LaTeX tables for the paper and Supplement as well as into Maxima code (for testing and calculatong) and also R code (for testing and making figures).
+These get parsed into LaTeX tables for the paper and Supplement as well as into Maxima code (for testing and calculating) and also R code (for testing and making figures).

 The scheme is that there's one set of files with the key results that